digital-fabric/polyphony/README.md

 Rubato harnesses the power of
-[Ruby fibers](https://ruby-doc.org/core-2.5.1/Fiber.html) to provide a cooperative, sequential coroutine-based concurrency model that is much easier to write, read, and reason about.
-Under the hood, Rubato uses [libev](https://github.com/enki/libev) as a high-performance event reactor that provides timer and I/O watchers and other synchronization primitives.
+[Ruby fibers](https://ruby-doc.org/core-2.5.1/Fiber.html) to provide a cooperative, sequential coroutine-based concurrency model that is easier to write, read, and reason about.
+Under the hood, Rubato uses [libev](https://github.com/enki/libev) as a high-performance event reactor that provides timers, I/O watchers and other asynchronous event primitives.

+## Features

+* Co-operative scheduling of asynchronous tasks using Ruby fibers.
+* High-performance event reactor for handling I/O events and timers.
+* Abstractions for supervising, cancelling and throttling asynchronous tasks.

 ## An echo server in Rubato